 Houlihan Lokey and/or certain of its affiliates have in the past provided financial advisory and/or other financial or consulting services to an affiliate of Eldridge, for which Houlihan Lokey and/or its affiliates have received compensation, including, among other things, having provided certain valuation advisory services to such affiliate in connection with certain regulatory reporting requirements in connection with one or more transactions, for which valuation advisory services Houlihan Lokey has been paid \$50,000 during the two years prior to the date of its opinion.
-Houlihan Lokey and certain of its affiliates may provide investment banking, financial advisory and/or other financial or consulting services to the Company, Eldridge, other participants in the Transaction or certain of their respective affiliates or security holders in the future, for which Houlihan Lokey and certain of its affiliates may have in the past acted, may currently be acting and may in the future act as financial advisor to debtors, creditors, equity holders, trustees, agents and other interested parties (including, without limitation, formal and informal committees or groups of creditors) that may have include or represent, directly or indirectly, or may be or have been adverse to, the Company, Eldridge, other participants in the Transaction or certain of their respective affiliates or security holders, for which advice and services Houlihan Lokey and its affiliates have received and may include or represent, directly or indirectly, or may be or have been adverse to, the Company, Eldridge, other participants in the Transaction or certain of their respective affiliates or security holders, for which advice and services Houlihan Lokey and its affiliates have received and may receive compensation.
+Houlihan Lokey and certain of its affiliates may provide investment banking, financial advisory and/or other financial or consulting services to the Company, Eldridge, other participants in the Transaction or certain of their respective affiliates or security holders in the future, for which Houlihan Lokey and its affiliates may receive compensation.
+Furthermore, in connection with bankruptcies, restructurings, distressed situations and similar matters, Houlihan Lokey and certain of its affiliates may have in the past acted, may currently be acting and may in the future act as financial advisor to debtors, creditors, equity holders, trustees, agents and other interested parties (including, without limitation, formal and informal committees or groups of creditors) that may have included or represented and may include or represent, directly or indirectly, or may be or have been adverse to, the Company, Eldridge, other participants in the Transaction or certain of their respective affiliates or security holders, for which advice and services Houlihan Lokey and its affiliates have received and may receive compensation.